Meet Our Team

 Practice Manager & Licensed Veterinary Technician

-To advance her knowledge even further, Jillian is currently obtaining her bachelor’s degree in veterinary hospital management at Saint Petersburg College; she will complete her studies in 2014 to become a certified veterinary practice manager.
+To advance her knowledge even further, Jillian is currently obtaining her bachelor’s degree in veterinary hospital management at Saint Petersburg College.
+She is also working towards obtaining the Professional Human Resources and Certified Veterinary Practice Manager certification.
 With her attention to detail, meticulous sense of organization, and professional yet compassionate demeanor, Jillian is a terrific asset to the Veterinary Center.

 Licensed Veterinary Technician